Using Enterprise Architecture Principles to Enact Change

 Part of the Oracle Experiences in Enterprise Architecture article series

-The Oregon public health system is composed of federal, state, and local agencies, along with private organizations and other diverse partners.
-Within this group, the Oregon Health Authority is at the forefront of lowering and containing costs, improving quality, and increasing access to healthcare to improve the lifelong health of Oregonians.
-The Oregon Department of Human Services, on the other hand, is tasked with helping Oregonians achieve overall well-being and independence through programs designed to address issues such as hunger, adult and child protective services, adoption, and domestic violence.
+The Oregon public health system is comprised of federal, state, and local agencies, along with private organizations and other diverse partners.
+Within this group, the Oregon Health Authority is at the forefront of lowering and containing costs, improving quality, and increasing access to health care in order to improve the lifelong health of Oregonians.
+The Oregon Department of Human Services, on the other hand, is tasked with helping Oregonians achieve overall wellbeing and independence through programs designed to address issues such as hunger, adult and child protective services, adoption, and domestic violence.

-When Carolyn Lawson joined the Oregon Health Authority and the Oregon Department of Human Services as CIO of both organizations, IT was a shared service between the two departments.
+When Carolyn Lawson joined the Oregon Health Authority and the Oregon Department of Health and Human Services as CIO of both organizations, IT was a shared service between the two departments.
 Drowning in work and severely short-staffed, the IT team was almost universally disliked at the time.
-On top of the deflated sense of morale among her troops, Lawson also walked into her new role with a mandate for change—Oregon was slated to be one of the first states to implement a Health Insurance Exchange as a part of the Patient Protection and Affordable Care Act (PPACA), commonly called Obamacare, an overwhelming task that would fall to her team in the near future.
+On top of the deflated sense of morale among her troops, Lawson also walked into her new role with a mandate for change-Oregon was slated to be one of the first states to implement a Health Insurance Exchange as a part of the Affordable Care Act, an overwhelming task that would fall to her team in the near future.

 Lawson knew that fully shifting the team's focus would require some in-house expertise, so she asked the staff if anyone would be interested in enterprise architecture training from Oracle.
 "I told them it was going to be painful, and that it was going to stretch their abilities and require long hours for which they wouldn't be compensated.
 But, I also told them, it was an opportunity to change the world."